pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 look like if it was a spreadsheet running on just one machine?
 You would have 4 columns: itemID/userID/bid/price where the price is a formula computing the highest bid.
-Because it's a spreadsheet, everytime a new bid is inserted, the price updates accordingly.
+Because it's a spreadsheet, every time a new bid is inserted, the price updates accordingly.
 Pretty easy right?

 Now, let's imagine you were given a new kind of spreadsheet, one where